 In extremis for the sake of survival, if the body is losing so much heat that it may be in danger, blood flow to those parts losing the most heat and that are "expendable" may be shut down to a trickle (this will not happen to your head however!).
 This could result in frostnip, frostbite and ultimately the loss of that body part.
 Fingers and toes are in the most danger.

 In very cold conditions 2 or 3 pairs of gloves or mittens according to the conditions and activity.
 The layer principle can also apply to the hands.
 A light first layer, then an insulating layer and/or a weatherproof outer layer depending on use.
 Usually starting with lightweight gloves (in case you have to do something "fiddly", thin gloves are easier than mittens and infinitely preferable to bare fingers) then one or two pairs of mittens.
 The outer pair should be wind proof while water-resistance is always very useful when in and around small boats.

-Mittens are much warmer than gloves, though by the time you have a couple of bulky pairs on to make your fingers lovely and toasty, your dexterity falls dramatically, so it depends on what you're doing.
+In extreme cold weather mittens are much warmer than gloves, though by the time you have a couple of bulky pairs on to make your fingers lovely and toasty, your dexterity falls dramatically, so it depends on what you're doing.
 Skiing or skidooing for instance and mittens will be fine, photography and you'll find things more difficult.

 When your feet are cold, cover your head." - Inuit saying

 You can lose about 20% of your body heat through your head, the quickest way of warming up your whole body is to put on a hat of some kind and having an extra hat in your pocket is always a good idea in cold conditions so that you can put it on when you stop walking/climbing to maintain your temperature even though your exertions are less.
 In cold conditions you will have an outer shell layer that has a hood whether it is insulated or not, your hat/s should add flexibility so you have a variety of insulation levels according to your activity or lack of.